-Personal Clothing and Equipment Recommendations -- ----------------- made must be carefully chosen so that the glove is not permeable to the liquids or vapors anticipated for the experiment.
+Personal Clothing and Equipment Recommendations Aprons, rubber or plastic Extends to or below the knees.
+Gloves The material from which the glove is made must be carefully chosen so that the glove is not permeable to the liquids or vapors anticipated for the experiment.
+Chemical splash goggles Meets ANSI Standard Z87.1 for chemical splash proof goggles.
+Indirect ventilation Face shield Used with goggles.
+Laboratory coat Tyvek or Dacron and cotton or cotton; has long sleeves; has Velcro or snap fasteners.

-Extend to or below the knees.
-Aprons, rubber, or plastic

-Gloves The material from which the glove is

-Meet ANSI Standard Z87.1 for chemical Chemical splash goggles splashproof goggles.
-Indirect ventilation.

-Face shield Used with goggles.

-Laboratory coat Tyvek or Dacron and cotton or cotton;

-has long sleeves; has Velcro or snap fasteners.
 Extends to or below the knees.

-Drench shower Ceiling and wall-mounted showers

-operated by chain pull valves.
-Required to deliver tepid, potable water for at least 15 minutes without the need to hold the valve.

-Most useful for keeping a victim warm Fire blanket, wool wrap while waiting for medical attention.
-A fire blanket should be available, but not on a roller.
+Drench shower Ceiling and wall-mounted showers operated by chain pull valves.
+Required to deliver tepid, potable water for at least 15 minutes without need to hold valve.
+Fire blanket, wool Most useful to keep a victim warm while waiting for medical attention.
+A blanket should be available but not on a roller.
 The purpose of the fire blanket is to cover the victim, not encircle.
-If wrapped around a burning victim, may cause additional burns to the neck and face due to the 'chimney effect'.

-Fire extinguishers Should be suitable for Class A, B & C
+Fire blanket, wool Wrapping a burning victim may cause additional burns to neck and face due to the chimney effect.
+Fire extinguisher Should be suitable for Class A, B $\&$ C fires.
+First aid kit Any good, general-purpose first aid kit is suitable.

-fires.

-First aid kit Any good, general-purpose first aid kit is

-suitable.

 Flammable storage cabinet May be made of wood or metal.
 Should be vented directly to the outside.
 Check local fire Codes.

-Self-closing door is required.
+Self closing door is required.

+Fume Hood
-Fume Hood Should have a face velocity of 60-100

-linear feet per minute.
+Should have a face velocity of 60100 linear feet per minute.
 Should be vented to the outside.